Marcin-Kot-4/Maze/README.md

 ---

 ## In order to run this application you need to:
-- open this project in Intellij IDEA
+- open Maze/Maze directory as project in Intellij IDEA
 - before compiling class Start.java
   - right click on file lwjgl.jar (this file is in "External Libraries")
   - choose "Open Library Settings" *[F4]*